cdl-geneseo/geneseo-dictionary/D/Dry.md

 # Dry

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dry

 Created by  Unknown User (jmb53) on Nov 19, 2012

 adj.
 Pronunciation: Amer. / draɪ 1.
 Practicing temperance, especially in the context of a party or pledging process of a Greek organization.
 “Did you hear that after the volleyball incident that all fraternities are dry pledging?J. Boselli, 2012